Clients call All Pro Appliance, Heating and Air best repair, replacement service in Salt Lake Co., Wasatch Front | Gephardt Daily

 In yet another review, 5-star fan Tony Kibbie wrote, “Simply put, the ‘tech’ knew his stuff and got the job done fast He was also a genuinely nice guy.
 What more can one ask for?”

-While grateful for the client’s recognition Gary Sr. says they need work hard everyday to main their reputation.`
+While grateful for the client’s recognition, Gary Sr. says they need work hard everyday to main their reputation.`

 “The day starts off in the office at 7 a.m. when we have a sales meeting.
 It’s followed by a tech meeting with all the technicians.